-In the next stanzas the speaker goes on to ask a general question, they do not expect an answer but it does provide the reader with some more background information.
-Someone whips Tomino, maybe its his big sister, maybe its someone else.
-He is tortured on this journey lashed and thrashed about but there’s nothing he can do to halt his journey “to Avici / the eternal hell”.
+In the next stanzas, the speaker goes on to ask a general question, they do not expect an answer, but it does provide the reader with some more background information.
+Someone whips Tomino, maybe it’s his big sister, maybe it’s someone else.
+He is tortured on this journey, lashed and thrashed about, but there’s nothing he can do to halt his journey “to Avici / the eternal hell.”
 Avici is an allusion to the lowest level of the Naraka or the realm of hell in Buddhism.
 It is where those who have committed the most terrible deeds end up.

 The whipping appears futile or lacking in these lines.
-It is never quite hitting or shattering, as if it is in the end it is purposeless.
+It is never quite hitting or shattering as if it is.
+In the end, it is purposeless.
 This could represent the efforts of Tomino in this possible war, fighting back against an enemy.

 Stanzas Five and Six

 In the next stanzas of ‘Tomino’s Hell,’ the speaker reemphasizes the fact that Tomino is headed for the worst place imaginable.
 The speaker also transitions into the first person, describing themselves praying for Tomino.
-Tomino is being punished but for the reader, it is unclear why this is the case.
-The speaker describes praying to the “golden sheep” and the “nightingale”.
+Tomino is being punished, but for the reader, it is unclear why this is the case.
+The speaker describes praying to the “golden sheep” and the “nightingale.”
 Perhaps these are references to Tomino’s sisters or are symbols for something deeper and more metaphorical.
 They might refer simply to the world above, one that is defined by calmer, warmer, and more joyous imagery.

 The sixth stanza alludes to the fact that Tomino knew he was going to hell and could’ve had some time to prepare for it.
 But, did he?
 The speaker is unsure, asking a rhetorical question of the reader.
-The journey is a “trek” something that is very obvious at this point.
+The journey is a “trek,” something that is very obvious at this point.
 There is no pleasure to be had on this trip.

 Stanzas Eleven, Twelve, and Thirteen